Images and XHTML export

 Image basics

-Images are inserted into an Org file in a fashion similar to links:
+Images are inserted into an Org file as links:

 The special form